usnistgov/fipy/README.txt

 The significant changes since version 1.2 are:

-- :class:`CellVariable` and :class:`FaceVariable` objects can hold values of any rank.
+- :class:`~fipy.variables.cellVariable.CellVariable` and :class:`~fipy.variables.faceVariable.FaceVariable` objects can hold values of any rank.

-- Much simpler syntax for specifying :class:`Cells`\s for initial conditions and :class:`Face`\s for boundary conditions.
+- Much simpler syntax for specifying :class:`~fipy.meshes.numMesh.cell.Cell`\s for initial conditions and :class:`~fipy.meshes.numMesh.face.Face`\s for boundary conditions.

-- Automated determination of the Peclet number and partitioning of :class:`ImplicitSourceTerm` coefficients between the matrix diagonal and the right-hand-side-vector.
+- Automated determination of the Peclet number and partitioning of :class:`~fipy.terms.implicitSourceTerm.ImplicitSourceTerm` coefficients between the matrix diagonal and the right-hand-side-vector.

-- Simplified :class:`Viewer` syntax.
+- Simplified :class:`~fipy.viewers.viewer.Viewer` syntax.

 - Support for the `Trilinos solvers`_.